paul-comte/PythonFinance/README.md

 # PythonFinance

-All my python projects for market finance
+Some of my python projects for market finance

 **Projects**:
 1. S&P500 Study : OLS & Lasso Regression, SMA, trying to find a model to predict S&P500 with multiple variables